ethereum/keymanager-APIs/README.md

 ## Render

-To render spec in browser you will need any http server to load `index.html` file in root of the repo.
+To render the spec in a browser you will need an HTTP server to serve the `index.html` file.
+Rendering occurs client-side in JavaScript, so no changes are required to the HTML file between edits.

 ##### Python

 ```
-python -m SimpleHTTPServer 8080
+python2 -m SimpleHTTPServer 8080
 ```

-And api spec will render on [http://localhost:8080](http://localhost:8080).
+The API spec will render on [http://localhost:8080](http://localhost:8080).

 ##### NodeJs